MauraYufi/GhostInvent-BE/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Don't forget to give the project a star!
 Thanks!

-1. Fork the Project
+1. Fork  Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Own Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Own Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>